canonical/lxd/specs/rest-api.md

 Return value (if trusted):

     {
+        "api_compat": 1,                                # Used to determine API functionality
-        'auth': "trusted",                              # Authentication state, one of "guest", "untrusted" or "trusted" 'public': true,                                 # Whether the server should be treated as a public (read-only) remote by the client
+        "auth": "trusted",                              # Authentication state, one of "guest", "untrusted" or "trusted" "config": {                                     # Host configuration
-        'api_compat': 0,                                # Used to determine API functionality
-        'config': {"trust_password": true},             # Host configuration
+            "core.trust_password": true,
+            "core.https_address": "[::]:8443"
+        },
-        'environment': {                                # Various information about the host (OS, kernel, ...)
+        "environment": {                                # Various information about the host (OS, kernel, ...)
-                        'addresses': ["1.2.3.4:8443", "[1234::1234]:8443"],
-                        'architectures': [1, 2],
-                        'certificate': 'PEM certificate',
+            "addresses": [
+                "1.2.3.4:8443",
+                "[1234::1234]:8443"
+            ],
+            "architectures": [
+                2,
+                1
+            ],
+            "certificate": "PEM certificate",
-                        'driver': "lxc",
+            "driver": "lxc",
-                        'driver_version': "1.0.6",
+            "driver_version": "1.0.6",
-                        'kernel': "Linux",
+            "kernel": "Linux",
-                        'kernel_architecture': "x86_64",
+            "kernel_architecture": "x86_64",
-                        'kernel_version': "3.16",
+            "kernel_version": "3.16",
-                        'storage': "btrfs",
-                        'storage_version': "3.19",
-                        'server': "lxd",
+            "server": "lxd",
-                        'server_pid': 10224,
+            "server_pid": 10224,
-                        'server_version': "0.8.1"}
+            "server_version": "0.8.1"}
+            "storage": "btrfs",
+            "storage_version": "3.19",
+        },
+        "public": false,                                # Whether the server should be treated as a public (read-only) remote by the client
     }

 Return value (if guest or untrusted):

     {
+        "api_compat": 1,                        # Used to determine API functionality
-        'auth': "guest",                        # Authentication state, one of "guest", "untrusted" or "trusted" 'api_compat': 0,                        # Used to determine API functionality }
+        "auth": "guest",                        # Authentication state, one of "guest", "untrusted" or "trusted" "public": false,                        # Whether the server should be treated as a public (read-only) remote by the client
+    }

 ### PUT